Nahusha – Ancestor of Rama

 Nahusha’s Arrogance and the Curse of Agastya

 The power and luxury of Indra’s throne led Nahusha to gradually lose his humility and devotion to dharma.
 Sachi, Indra’s wife, was renowned for her beauty and loyalty, and Nahusha, consumed by pride, desired her as his queen.
+Her unwavering devotion and divine status are elaborated in the profile on Sachi, where her influence on celestial narratives is explored.
 Sachi, however, was deeply devoted to her husband, Indra, and prayed for his return.
 To protect her chastity, she devised a plan to expose Nahusha’s arrogance and sought the help of the sage Agastya and other rishis.

 Nahusha, in his pride and impatience, demanded that the rishis carry him in a palanquin to Sachi’s palace.
 In his arrogance, he even instructed the sages to move faster, kicking Agastya, who was one of the carriers.
 This act of disrespect toward a Brahmin and a revered sage was a severe transgression in Hindu tradition.
 Agastya, angered by Nahusha’s insolence, cursed him, saying that he would fall from heaven and be transformed into a serpent, doomed to slither on the earth as a punishment for his hubris.